CUCyber/presentations/misc/hacking-history.md

 ### Nazi Census

 * Nazis invaded France in 1940 and demanded a census
-* Census forms were compiled onto tabulator cards
+* Census forms were compiled onto tabulator cards supplied by IBM
 * Column 11 indicated the citizen's religion